Jervis Bay Territory Governance and Administration

 Each court of the Australian Capital Territory has jurisdiction in, and in relation to, the Territory as if the Territory formed part of the Australian Capital Territory.
 In 1995 the Wreck Bay Aboriginal Community Council was given a limited by-law-making power for by-laws that apply to the 403 hectares in and around Wreck Bay Village.

-The Department of Regional Australia, Local Government, Arts and Sport has overall responsibility for the provision of a full range of local and State government-type services.
-Some of these services are provided directly by the Jervis Bay Territory Administration office, located in Jervis Bay Village, but others are carried out under contract by ACT government agencies, NSW government agencies and private contractors.
+The Department of Infrastructure and Regional Development has overall responsibility for the provision of a range of local and state government-type services.
+Some of these services are provided directly by the Jervis Bay Territory Administration office, located in Jervis Bay Village, but others are carried out under arrangements with ACT government agencies, NSW government agencies, Shoalhaven City Council and commercial contractors.

 - NSW—Rural Fires Service and Community Health